Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \paragraph{Our Solution: Path-Dependent Capabilities.}

-Orthogonal to reachability types and effects that govern the lifetime of capabilities, we leverage path-dependent types from Dependent Object Types (DOT) \cite{DBLP:conf/oopsla/RompfA16,DBLP:conf/birthday/AminGORS16}, to track the identities of capabilities.
-To this end, we represent files as a unified class @File@, with the two possible states as abstract type members:
+Independent of reachability types and effects that govern the lifetime of capabilities, we leverage \emph{path-dependent types} from Dependent Object Types (DOT) \cite{DBLP:conf/oopsla/RompfA16,DBLP:conf/birthday/AminGORS16} to track capability identities.
+In Scala, a class may declare \emph{abstract type members}: types that are left unspecified in the class definition and whose concrete identity is determined per object instance.
+Because each instance carries its own copy of these types, they are effectively existential: for two variables @a@ and @b@ of the same class, the \emph{path-dependent} types @a.T@ and @b.T@ are considered distinct by the compiler.
+We exploit this property to represent files as a unified class @File@, with the two possible states as abstract type members:

 Crucially, for any two distinct variables @f@ and @g@ of type @File@, the corresponding path-dependent types @f.IsClosed@ and @g.IsClosed@ are also distinct and cannot be confused by the type system.
 This property enables us to define file APIs in a path-dependent manner: